votca/votca/share/doc/theory.rst

 Iterative Integral Equation methods
 -----------------------------------

-Iterative integral equation (IIE) methods are best compared to the IMC method.
+Iterative Integral Equation (IIE) methods are best compared to the IMC method.
 The main difference is that the Jacobian is not sampled from particle number fluctuations, but approximately infered from the RDFs.
 The connection of potential and RDF is obtained from inverting the Ornstein-Zernicke (OZ)